History of the Jews in India: Bene Israel

-Bombay/Mumbai
+Mumbai

-South Asian Jews and Baghdadi Jews
+Baghdadi Jews

 The first known Baghdadi Jewish immigrant to India, Joseph Semah, arrived in the port city of Surat in 1730.
 He and other early immigrants established a synagogue and cemetery in Surat, though most of the city's Jewish community eventually moved to Bombay (Mumbai), where they established a new synagogue and cemetery.
 They were traders and quickly became one of the most prosperous communities in the city.
 As philanthropists, some donated their wealth for public building projects.
-The Sassoon Docks and David Sassoon Library are some of the famous landmarks still standing today.
+The Sassoon Docks and David Sassoon Library are famous landmarks still standing today.

 The synagogue in Surat was eventually razed; the cemetery, though in poor condition, can still be seen on the Katargam-Amroli road.
 One of the graves within is that of Moseh Tobi, buried in 1769, who was described as 'ha-Nasi ha-Zaken' (The Elder Prince) by David Solomon Sassoon in his book A History of the Jews in Baghdad (Simon Wallenburg Press, 2006, ISBN 184356002X).

 Baghdadi Jewish populations spread beyond Bombay to other parts of India, with an important community forming in Calcutta (Kolkata).
 Scions of this community did well in trade (particularly jute and tea), and in later years contributed officers to the army.
 One, Lt-Gen J. F. R. Jacob PVSM, became state governor of Goa (1998–1999), then Punjab, and later served as administrator of Chandigarh.
 Pramila (Esther Victoria Abraham) became the first ever Miss India, in 1947.

 Bnei Menashe

-The Bnei Menashe are a group of more than 9,000 people from the northeastern Indian states of Mizoram and Manipur who practice a form of biblical Judaism and claim descent from one of the Lost Tribes of Israel.
-They were originally headhunters and animists, and converted to Christianity at the beginning of the 20th century, but began converting to Judaism in the 1970s.
+The Bnei Menashe are a group of more than 9,000 people from the northeastern Indian states of Mizoram and Manipur who practice a form of biblical Judaism and claim descent from one of the Lost Tribes of Israel, the tribe of Menasseh.
+About 7,000 of the Bnei Menashe immigrated to Israel in 2011.

 Bene Ephraim

 The Bene Ephraim are a small group of Telugu-speaking Jews in eastern Andhra Pradesh whose recorded observance of Judaism, like that of the Bnei Menashe, is quite recent, dating only to 1991.

 There are a few families in Andhra Pradesh who follow Judaism.
-Many among them follow the customs of Orthodox Jews, like wearing long beards by men and using head coverings (men) and hair coverings (women) all the time.
+Many among them follow the customs of Orthodox Jews, like wearing long beards men and using head coverings (men) and hair coverings (women) all the time.